lban2049/lodash/.aigne/doc-smith/docs/api-object.md

 ---

-This section covered the core functions in Lodash for object manipulation.
-Mastering these tools can greatly simplify data processing and state management.
-Next, you can explore the [Seq](./api-seq.md) section to learn how to combine these operations using chaining.
+This concludes the reference for Object functions.
+For utilities related to method chaining and sequence manipulation, proceed to the [Seq](./api-seq.md) documentation.